Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

 \subsection{3D HPE from other sources}

-Although monocular RGB camera is the most common device used for 3D HPE, other sensors (e.g., depth sensor, IMUs, and radio frequency device) are also used for this purpose.
+Although a monocular RGB camera is the most common device used for 3D HPE, other sensors (e.g., depth sensor, IMUs, and radio frequency device) are also used for this purpose.

-\textbf{Depth and point cloud sensors}: Depth sensors have gained more attention recently for conducting 3D computer vision tasks due to their low-cost and increased utilization.
-As one of the key challenges in 3D HPE, the depth ambiguity problem can be alleviated by utilizing depth sensors.
-Yu et al. \cite{Yu_2019_DoubleFusion} presented a single-view and real-time method named DoubleFusion to estimate 3D human pose from a single depth sensor without using images.
-The inner body layer was used to reconstruct 3D shape by volumetric representation, and the outer layer updated the body shape and pose by fusing more geometric details.
-Xiong et al. \cite{Xiong_2019_A2J} proposed an Anchor-to-Joint regression network (A2J) using depth images.
-3D joints positions were estimated by integrating estimated multiple anchor points with global-local spatial context information.
-Kadkhodamohammadi et al. \cite{Kadkhodamohammadi2017} used multi-view RGB-D cameras to capture color images with depth information in the real operating room environments.
-A random forest-based prior was deployed to incorporate priori environment information.
-The final 3D pose was estimated by multi-view fusion and RGB-D optimization.
-Zhi et al. \cite{Zhi_ECCV2020_TexMesh} reconstructed detailed meshes with high-resolution albedo texture from RGB-D video.
+\textbf{Depth and point cloud sensors}: Depth sensors have gained more attention recently for 3D computer vision tasks due to their low-cost and increased utilization.
+As one of the key challenges in 3D HPE, the depth ambiguity problem can be alleviated by using depth sensors.
+Yu et al. \cite{Yu_2019_DoubleFusion}, Xiong et al. \cite{Xiong_2019_A2J}, Kadkhodamohammadi et al. \cite{Kadkhodamohammadi2017}, and Zhi et al. \cite{Zhi_ECCV2020_TexMesh} utilized depth images to estimate 3D human pose.

 Compared with depth images, point clouds can provide more information.
 The state-of-the-art point cloud feature extraction techniques, PointNet \cite{qi2017pointnet} and PointNet++ \cite{qi2017pointnet++}, have demonstrated excellent performance for classification and segmentation tasks.
-Jiang et al. \cite{Jiang_2019_ICCV} combined PointNet++ with the SMPL body model to regress 3D human pose.
-A modified PointNet++ with a graph aggregation module can extract more useful unordered features.
-After mapping into ordered skeleton joint features by an attention module, a skeleton graph module extracts ordered features to regress SMPL parameters for accurate 3D pose estimation.
-Wang et al. \cite{Wang_2020_CVPR} presented PointNet++ with a spatial-temporal mesh attention convolution method to predict 3D human meshes with refinement.
+Jiang et al. \cite{Jiang_2019_ICCV} and Wang et al. \cite{Wang_2020_CVPR} combined PointNet++ with the 3D human body model to recover 3D human mesh.